waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `define_agent` / `delete_agent`: Manages custom reasoning agents.
 - `define_map_marker` / `delete_map_marker`: Manages map markers.
 - `define_tool` / `delete_tool`: Manages custom tools.
 - `stun_npc`: Freezes or unfreezes an NPC's movement.
+Can only be used on NPCs that are currently on the same map as the player.
 - `select_battle_option`: Automatically selects a main battle menu option (FIGHT, PKMN, PACK, RUN).

 **Custom Agents & Tools (Defined by me):**